7 Small Business Tax Reform Tips You Should Learn About Now

 5 – Standard Deduction Increase

-The new tax law nearly doubled the standard deduction and eliminated exemptions claimed for you and your dependents.
+The standard deduction is nearly doubled and removed most exemptions.
 While the higher standard deduction and removal of exemptions are two major changes in tax reform, they alone won’t determine whether you’ll pay more or less taxes.

 6 – [New Provision]: Opportunity Zones